-Season 3 only just recently dropped on Sept.
-17, but Netflix wasted no time renewing the popular series.
+Season 3 dropped on Sept.
+17, 2021, but Netflix wasted no time renewing the popular series.
 The finale left off with quite a few dangling threads.
 Otis Milburn (Asa Butterfield) ended his fling with Ruby (Mimi Keene), then he and Maeve (Emma Mackey) finally confessed their feelings for each other.
 But a new obstacle stands in the way of their relationship: Maeve is studying abroad in the U.S.

 All of the students' lives are set to change after their protest against headteacher Hope Haddon (Jemima Kirke) resulted in Moordale High being shut down.
 Where will Otis and friends go for their final year?